raimohanska/nulzzzblog/2012_11_05_Bacon_Tutorial_II.md

     buttonEnabled = usernameEntered.and(fullnameEntered)

-This does the exact same thing as the previos one, but relies on the boolean-logic methods (`and`, `or`, `not`) included in Bacon.js.
+This does the exact same thing as the previous one, but relies on the boolean-logic methods (`and`, `or`, `not`) included in Bacon.js.

 But something's still missing.
 We haven't defined `usernameEntered` and `fullnameEntered`.
 Let's do.